DoHaiSon/InSI/algorithms/CRB_Mode/Side-In/CRB_Side-In_STRUCTURED.md

 </b>
 </p>

 In this section [Son2023], we analyze the SB channel estimation performance bound in 3D-massive MIMO array geometries.
 For the SB method, besides the pilots part, the data symbols are assumed to be i.i.d and known statistical.
-The performances of systems are measured by CRB [Ladaycia2017] for two antenna array structures, i.e., Uniform Linear Array (ULA) and Uniform Cylindrical Array (UCyA) as shown in Figure 1.
-From the simulation results, the UCyA outperforms the traditional ULA array regarding SNR and the number of elements in arrays.
-Algorithm 1 shows the pseudo code of CRB for structured channel model.
-Then, Figure 2 represents a comparison of CRB for the structured channel model using ULA and UCyA antenna configurations on InSI toolbox.
+The performances of systems are measured by CRB [Ladaycia2017] for two antenna array structures, i.e., Uniform Linear Array (ULA) and Uniform Cylindrical Array (UCyA) as shown in **Figure 1**.
+From the simulation results, the UCyA outperforms the traditional ULA array regarding SNR and the number of elements in arrays. **Algorithm 1** shows the pseudo code of CRB for structured channel model.
+Then, **Figure 2** represents a comparison of CRB for the structured channel model using ULA and UCyA antenna configurations in InSI toolbox.

 [CRB for structured channel model](../../../pseudo/CRB_SI_Structured.md ':include :type=code algorithm')